Getcovers celebrates 9th birthday

 While your nonfiction book provides your readers with valuable or even life-changing information, a wrong book cover design can turn potential readers away.

 Intimidated?
 Don’t be.
-We’ve put together 7 powerful nonfiction book cover design tips to help you expand your loyal readership and boost book sales.
+We’ve put together a guide with 9 powerful nonfiction book cover design tips to help you expand your loyal readership and boost book sales.

 Keep reading, and find out how to: